bibhas2/CCSV/README.md

 All tests passed.
 ```

-# Using Xcode
+## Using Xcode
 Open the ``CCSV`` workspace.
 Then run the unit tests (Command+R).
 This will build the library, the unit tests and run the tests.

-# Using Visual Studio
+## Using Visual Studio

 TBD.

 # User Guide
-# Parsing a String
+## Parsing a String

 Use the ``StringReader`` class to read from a string.
 You need to have an estimate for how many fields are expected per line.
 This is needed to statically allocate space at compile time.
-You can always error on the side of caution.
-For example, if you expecte 4 fields per line, you can configure the parser with 64 fields.
+You can always err on the side of caution.
+For example, if you expect 4 fields per line, you can configure the parser with 64 fields.

 ```c
 void test_record() {